dkrivoruchko/SwitchMovie/README.md

 **Constructing Poster URLs**

-The movie api responses include a field called “poster_path” you will need to construct a full image url based on the path.
+The movieData api responses include a field called “poster_path” you will need to construct a full image url based on the path.
 The [documentation](http://docs.themoviedb.apiary.io/#reference/configuration/configuration) explains how to do this for various image sizes.
 Here’s how you can build urls for 324 pixel wide poster images: